microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/large-file-upload.md

 # Upload large files using the Microsoft Graph SDKs

-A number of entities in Microsoft Graph support [resumable file uploads](/graph/api/driveitem-createuploadsession?view=graph-rest-1.0&preserve-view=true) to make it easier to upload large files.
+Many entities in Microsoft Graph support [resumable file uploads](/graph/api/driveitem-createuploadsession?view=graph-rest-1.0&preserve-view=true) to make it easier to upload large files.
 Instead of trying to upload the entire file in a single request, the file is sliced into smaller pieces and a request is used to upload a single slice.
 In order to simplify this process, the Microsoft Graph SDKs implement a large file upload task that manages the uploading of the slices.

 ## Upload large file to OneDrive